 A family vacation isn't the best time to find out you've tested positive for COVID-19 but that's what happened to Shannon Shaw Duty.

-She, her husband and their six children had just arrived in Colorado when she got the news.
+She and her husband and their six children had just arrived in Colorado when she got the news.
 They made the decision to turn around and drive back to Oklahoma so she could quarantine.

-Here are some of Shaw Duty's comments:
+Here are some of her comments:

 "I am doing really well.
 I have fully recovered from having COVID-19.
 I am very fortunate and I only had mild symptoms."